 A decorated US Marine excelling as a soldier in every way, Frank Castle was a force to be reckoned with during the Vietnam War but also a dedicated family man.
 After a particularly close call in the final years of the war, he resigned to a Special Forces instructor post in upstate New York so he could be closer to his wife Maria and two children, Lisa and Francis.
 Disaster struck one day, years later, when Frank and his family went for a picnic in Central Park only to witness a mob execution on a high profile member of the mafia.
 The mob fired on his family, killing them all before his eyes and thus destroying everything he had lived for.

-Unable to move on and failed by a corrupt justice system, Frank Castle sought revenge, prompting him to "disappear" just as he was to receive the Presidential Medal of Freedom.
-As he resurfaced, he was now known as the Punisher, wearing Kevlar body armor with a large skull imprinted on his chest and armed with a variety of weapons.
-Not only vowed to have revenge for his family, but also to dedicate the rest of his life to fighting crime.
+Unable to move on and failed by a corrupt criminal justice system, Frank Castle sought revenge, prompting him to "disappear" just as he was to receive the Presidential Medal of Freedom.
+As he resurfaced, he was the vigilante now known as the Punisher, wearing Kevlar body armor with a large skull imprinted on his chest and armed with a variety of weapons.
+Frank not only vowed to have revenge for his family, but also dedicated the rest of his life to fighting crime.